Sven and the Art of Computer Maintenance is the personal site of Sven Kiljan. Here I publish what interests me either professionally or personally.

 Some technical site information

 The underlying platform of this site is provided by Ghost.
 The layout is based on starter by byfortress.
-This site is hosted on the Internet through nginx on Arch Linux ARM running on a Raspberry Pi 3.
+This site is hosted on the Internet through nginx on Arch Linux ARM running on a Raspberry Pi 3 single-board computer.

-Some links on this site can redirect a browser to third-party sites when followed.
+Links on this site can redirect a browser to third-party sites when they are followed.
 Whatever they offer is something I cannot vouch for at anytime.
 I recommend uBlock Origin to protect one's security, privacy and sanity when exploring the World Wide Web in the 21st century. uBlock Origin is available for Mozilla Firefox, Chromium and Google Chrome, and Microsoft Edge.